redhat-developer/developers.redhat.com/CONTRIBUTING.md

     4. Remember to set the link, image and alt text for the banner you are adding.
 3. [Raise a PR](#fixing) for your change.

+### How to Request a Change to One of the Homepage Promo Items
+The homepage’s Promo Items are the five items located under the main hero in the homepage.
+Each one has an image, a URL to link to, and a small description or caption.

+1. [Create a JIRA issue](https://issues.jboss.org/secure/DEVELOPER/CreateIssue!default.jspa) for the change request, specifying:
+  1. The URL for the image.
+Note: the image must be uploaded to filemgmt.jboss.org:/static_htdocs/_root/images/rhd/promo
+  2. The text that will be placed below the image.
+  3. The URL to the page that will be linked from the image and the text below it.
+2. If the person creating the Jira issue is not the same person who will be reviewing the change, please specify who the reviewer will be.

+### How to Change One of the Homepage Promo Items
+1. Create the PNG image 465px × 300px
+2. Upload it to filemgmt.jboss.org:/static_htdocs/_root/images/rhd/promo
+3. Go to the ‘spotlights-container’ section in  the [homepage's layout](https://github.com/redhat-developer/developers.redhat.com/blob/master/index.html.slim)
+4. Edit the promo item that will be replaced.
+Update the URL to the page that will be linked from the image, the text below the image, and the URL to the image

+        a.spotlight-item href='#{site.base_url}/path/to/site'
+          img(src=”LINK TO IMAGE” alt="UPDATE THE IMAGES ALT TEXT") span TEXT UNDER THE IMAGE GOES HERE
+5. Raise a pull request for your change.

 ## How to Create a 'Solution'
 The simplest way to create a solution is to use the default template and drop in pieces of text and images into the place-holders.
 Look at the [example solution code](https://github.com/redhat-developer/developers.redhat.com/commit/980430df61951bd6f77ea6cadf1c6a065ac711cb) for what is required.